azutoolkit/authority/README.md

 A OAuth2 Server, sometimes also referred to as an OAuth 2.0 Server, OAuth Server, Authorization Server, is a software system that implements network protocol flows that allow a client software application to act on behalf of a user.

-Authority is a OpenID OAuth 2.0 Server and OpenID Connect Provider optimized for low-latency, high throughput, and low resource consumption.
+Authority is a OpenID OAuth 2.0 Server and OpenID Connect Provider written in Crystal optimized for low-latency, high throughput, and low resource consumption.
 Authority has a built in identity provider user login.

-OpenID Connect and OAuth Provider written in Crystal - Security-first, open source API security for your infrastructure.
-SDKs to come.
+Authority is an open source API security for your infrastructure.

 ## Architecture